wyntonfranklin/simple-file-server/README.md

 * Clone the repo to your server: `git clone https://github.com/wyntonfranklin/simple-file-server.git` or
 * [Fork, Clone, or Download on GitHub](https://github.com/wyntonfranklin/simple-file-server.git)
 * Rename the directory to something you like `mv simple-file-server sfs`
-* Give you server access to the folders - `chmod -R 0775 sfs`
+* Give you server access to the folders - `sudo chmod -R 0775 sfs`
+* Give apache access to the folder - `sudo chown -R www-data:www-data sfs`
 * Thats it!  - you should see the above image once you navigate to the correct folder on your server.